lightvector/KataGo/docs/GraphSearch.md

 There are also some other implementation details worth mentioning beyond the basic pseudocode given above.

 * For game-over nodes the above pseudocode recomputes them always to have N = 1 and U = Q = game outcome utility, no matter how many times they are visited.
 This is fine since it does not prevent the parents' edge visit count leading to these nodes to increase as normal, but one could also adopt the convention to increment N for a game-over node each time it is visited.
-Doing this and averaging the game outcome U values sampled would be important if the game outcome is stochastic and for some reason we can only stochastically sample game outcomes rather than directly compute the correct expected utility of those outcomes.
+Doing this and averaging the game outcome U values sampled would be important if the game outcome is stochastic and for some reason we can only stochastically sample it rather than directly compute the correct expected utility of the outcome.
 Alternatively, if `get_utility_of_game_outcome` is deterministic but expensive, we could as a minor optimization skip computing it if it's already computed.

 * It's also possible to add broader handling for game-over utilities to propagate provable values up the graph faster.
 When game-over states are relevant, plain MCTS/MCGS doesn't converge to optimal as cheaply as classical searches like alpha-beta search, since there is no provision for recognizing when utility values are *certain* rather than needing more visits to refine their quality and trustworthiness.

-* Crafting a genuinely collision-free hash for a complex game state may be tricky and/or more costly than a simpler hash.
-Using a sufficiently-large [Zobrist hash](https://en.wikipedia.org/wiki/Zobrist_hashing), such as 128 or 192 bits, is usually sufficient in practice to ensure no collisions ever happen, except for the possibility of adversarial gamestates generated to attack the hash.
-Depending on one's level of paranoia, and/or whether the game rules already allow cycles and how that is being handled, one can also add cycle detection to avoid infinite recursion if a cycle does occur due to collision.
+* We assumed gamestates had unique hashes for finding transpositions.
+Crafting a true collision-free hash for a complex game state may be tricky and costly.
+However, a sufficiently-large [Zobrist hash](https://en.wikipedia.org/wiki/Zobrist_hashing), such as 128 or 192 bits, is usually sufficient in practice to entirely prevent collisions, except perhaps from adversarial gamestates generated to attack the hash.
+Depending on one's level of paranoia, and/or whether the game rules already allow cycles and how that is being handled, one can also add cycle detection to avoid unbounded recursion if a cycle does occur due to collision.

 ## Conclusion

 I hope at least some people find this document and explanation of Monte-Carlo Graph Search useful!
 This document still doesn't cover some of the game-specific tricky bits that need to be handled regarding what happens when the game can cycle instead of being only acyclic, such as superko in Go<sup name="footnotesrc4">[4](#footnote4)</sup>, or third-time repetition in Chess.
-But I hope it gives some intuition behind how MCGS works, and what kinds of implementation differences could be interesting to vary and experiment with.
+But I hope it gives some intuition behind how MCGS works, and what kinds of implementation choices could be interesting to vary and experiment with.

 <hr>